domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Regarding matters of trivial concern: If you ignore something, it will go away.

 Never look up matters of health online (on the Internet).
-If you do, you will find out that you have the very worst type of irreversible and untreatable condition (which you do not; and, even if you do, see above life mantra: Everything will be O-K, <insert your or someone else's name>).
+If you do, you'll find out that you have the very worst type of irreversible and untreatable condition (which you do not; and, even if you do, see above life mantra: Everything will be O-K, <insert your or someone else's name>).

 Two-week rule: Give every health issue of moderate concern two weeks.
 If you are still thinking about it at that point, schedule an appointment to talk to a professional (for peace of mind if nothing else).